-In FY2010, CAE adopted a performance-based Restricted Share Unit Plan ("2011 RSUP") for executives and senior management of CAE and its subsidiaries, applicable in FY2011 and beyond.
-Grants of units made under the prior Restricted Share Unit Plan ("FY2010 RSUP") remained in effect until the last unit grants thereunder expired in May 2012.
+In FY2010, CAE adopted a performance-based Restricted Share Unit Plan ("RSUP") for executives and senior management of CAE and its subsidiaries.
 The RSUP helps ensure that CAE executives' long-term incentive compensation includes an element directly based on the market performance of Common Shares.
-Determination of RSUsto be granted to a participant is made by dividing the dollar value of the RSU grant (a percentage of the participant's base salary) by the weighted average market price of the Common Shares on the TSX on the five trading days preceding the date of grant approval.
+Determination of Restricted Share Units (RSUs") to be granted to a participant is made by dividing the dollar value of the RSU grant (a percentage of the participant's base salary) by the weighted average market price of the Common Shares on the TSX on the five trading days preceding the date of grant approval.
 An RSU is equal in value to one Common Share of CAE.